2022 Serbian general election: Campaign

 Non-governmental organisations assessed that polarisation was present during the electoral campaign period.
 The Bureau of Social Research (BIRODI) claimed that the pro-government media dominated during the period, while Transparency Serbia claimed that the ruling party had a significant domination in the media.
 According to multiple researches that were conducted by BIRODI, the media became vehicles of propaganda.
-CRTA stated that the electoral campaign period was allegedly in worse conditions than the one from the 2020 parliamentary election.
+CRTA stated that the electoral campaign period was allegedly in worse conditions than during the campaign period of the 2020 parliamentary election.
 The pre-election delegation of the Parliamentary Assembly of the Council of Europe (PACE) had stated that the atmosphere during the campaign remained calm and that all political contestants were able to campaign freely.
 It had also expressed concern over possible pressure on voters and fear of irregularities on election day.
 The Temporary Supervisory Body, which is operated by REM, claimed that BIRODI and CRTA published claims which were not substantiated.

 To boost the electoral turnout, CRTA cooperated with the Nova S television channel by creating the Zato, glasaj! show.
 The Radio Television of Serbia, among other news channels, organised debates and program presentations during the campaign.
 Multiple non-governmental organisations also announced their participation in monitoring the elections, such as ENEMO, CRTA, CeSID, OSCE, and delegates from PACE.
 Opposition parties also hired election controllers to lower the potential of electoral fraud; CRTA announced that it had hired 3,000 election observers for the election.
 During the last campaign week, organisations noted the appearance of "phantom voters", signalling potential electoral fraud.
 The election silence began on 1 April, and it lasted until the closure of polling stations on 3 April.
 Transparency Serbia noted that the campaign period was the most expensive one since 2004.